Creating a Subscription Product

 • One time Shipping – Enable this setting under Product Data > Shipping if you only need to charge shipping for the first order of a subscription.

-• Limit Subscription – Adjust this setting under Product data > Advanced to limit customers to only one active subscription, or one subscription of any status.
+• Limit Subscription – Adjust this setting under Product data > Advanced to limit customers to only one active subscription or one subscription of any status.

-Inventory management for subscription products is generally no different than setting stock for a simple product or variable product.
+Inventory management for subscription products is generally no different from setting stock for a simple product or variable product.
 Each product in a subscription reduces stock at each renewal.
 See How Subscriptions Manages Stock for more details and options to alter this behavior if you need.

 Subscription price